ucsd-ets/nbcluster-status/README.md

     source bin/activate
     ```

+4. Install dependencies with ```pip install -r requirements.txt```

-4. Make your changes to the repo
+5. Make your changes to the repo

-5. See local changes by using ```bash deploy.sh```.
+6. See local changes by using ```bash deploy.sh```.
 This will create a local jupyter notebook with nbcluster-status installed.

 ## Adding dependencies